aistomin/jenkins-sdk/README.md

 This SDK can be useful for developers who creates CI scripts or other environment software that needs to read information from Jenkins, trigger builds etc.

-Using classes from `org.rising.jenkins` and `org.rising.jenkins.real` you can manipulate with existing Jenkins installation.
+Using classes from `com.github.aistomin.jenkins` and `com.github.aistomin.jenkins.real` you can manipulate with existing Jenkins installation.
 For example:
 ```java
 public class Main {